cameron-martin/speedball/README.md

 #### `construct<T>(constructor: Class<T>, entities: Array<string> = []): Factory<T>`

-Creates a factory that resolves the entities `entities` then constructs the class `constructor` with them.
+Creates a factory that resolves the entities `entities`, constructs the class `constructor` with them, then returns the instance.
 Similar to `func`.

 #### `func<T>(func: (...args: any) => T, entities: Array<string> = []): Factory<T>`

-Creates a factory that resolves the entities `entities` then passes them into a function.
+Creates a factory that resolves the entities `entities`, calls the function `func` with them, then returns the result.
 Similar to `construct`.

 ### Factory combinators